NovaCogitate/NovaCogitate/README.md

-Hello, My name is Pedro.
-I am a freshly graduated student of Physical Engineering from Aveiro University.
-I am a machine learning afficionado.
+Hello, my name is Pedro Rodrigues, a somewhat fresh graduate in physical engineering from Aveiro University.
+I am a humble machine learning afficionado, however you might not be finding that here for a very long while.

-This is my very incomplete github for now, I only have my Thesis and other presentations I did in Latex to show.
-You might be wondering where is the machine learning then, and in particular Python code etc..
-Well it's being formated and they'll be public eventually.
+I mostly have been working locally for most of my life and I never really finish my projects unfortunately or leave them in a state I would like to share with people.
+This needs to change so you might be suprised soon.
+I only have my Thesis and other presentations I did in Latex to show.

 Thank you for visiting.
 Please peer into everything freely.